janpolowinski/dswarm-temporary-docu/Glossary.md

 ### Node

-A node or vertex is a fundamental part in a Graph Data Model of a graph data base.
+A node or vertex is a fundamental part in a [[Graph Data Model|Glossary#graph-data-model]] of a graph data base.
 A node can have attributes (key-value pairs), i.e., properties.
 A node can have labels or types to categorise the node.

 ### Perspectives

-Perspectives are individual sites in the web-based UI which serve a certain scope. alternative name : view
+Perspectives are individual sites in the web-based UI which serve a certain scope.
+* alternative name : view

 ### Modelling Perspective